valentine/docs.hackerspace.sg/docs/handbook/visiting.md

 ---
 title: Visiting The Space
-description: Visiting our physical space at 336D King George's Avenue.
+description: Visiting our physical space at Textile Centre, Singapore.
 sidebar_position: 200
 ---

-We welcome potential members and supporters, as well as foreign travellers (bonus points if you’re a member of another hackerspace).
+We welcome potential members and supporters, as well as foreign travellers (bonus points if you're a member of another hackerspace).

-If you would like to visit HackerspaceSG but do not know a member, please let us know via [Telegram](https://t.me/HackerspaceSG), [Facebook](https://facebook.com/hackerspacesg), [IRC](irc://irc.libera.chat/hackerspacesg) (response might be slow), or the [mailing list](https://groups.google.com/g/hackerspacesg/).
+If you would like to visit HackerspaceSG but do not know a member, please let us know via [Telegram](https://t.me/HackerspaceSG), [Facebook](https://facebook.com/hackerspacesg), or the [mailing list](https://groups.google.com/g/hackerspacesg/).

-Alternatively, drop by whenever we are hosting a public meetup or workshop at the space.
+Alternatively, drop by whenever we are hosting a public meetup or workshop at the space, or on a **First Tuesday** open night (first Tuesday of every month).

 ## Location